AFCEA and SIGNAL Communications Team

 Before becoming editor in chief, Seffers served as executive editor and director of content development.
 He first joined SIGNAL in June 2010 as the technology editor.
 Prior to joining SIGNAL Magazine, he was a media relations representative with Northrop Grumman and an internal communications specialist with Raytheon Technical Services Company.
 He has also been a reporter for Defense News and Federal Computer Week, where he covered a broad range of military and intelligence communications and electronics topics.

 Seffers earned his bachelor’s degree in English and Communications from Lyon College in Batesville, Arkansas.
 A veteran, he also served in the U.S. Army as a 31 Victor, or tactical communications specialist, for seven years.
 In fact, he and five of his six siblings served in the Army.
-Of those five siblings, four also were in the Signal Corps.
+Of those five siblings, three also were in the Signal Corps.

 With more than 20 years of journalistic experience, Kimberly Underwood is an award-winning journalist who leads the online content creation for SIGNAL Media, the official media for AFCEA International.
 Underwood is the director of Digital News Media, guiding the news reporting team’s development of online news coverage across the military services, cyber, defense operations, emerging technologies, intelligence and other areas.